 - Keep your back level and do not let it sink downwards too far as this can cause strains.

-Make it Multi-Sensory, Educational & Fun
+Make it Multi-Sensory, Educational and Fun

 In this week’s adventure, Tatty Bumpkin meets the stretchy, stripy cat and together they set out to discover what people do all day.
 What kind of job do you think would be best for you?
-Do you like: moving about and being outside, making or growing things or maybe you enjoy doing something with machines or perhaps helping other people?
+Do you like moving about and being outside, making or growing things or maybe you enjoy doing something with machines or perhaps helping other people?

 In Children Inspired by Yoga classes we use unique storylines to make our activities meaningful and to fire the imagination.

 You only need a sense of fun and a connection with children to work with us

 If you want happy, lucrative and supportive work with us plus…

 - A great sense of job satisfaction and

 - Flexible working to fit around your own family

 Call Sam on 01732 812212 or email firstname.lastname@example.org